 Washington City has developed an inspection report for each Permittee-owned or operated facilities.
-This inspection report is located at the facilities and kept current by weekly and quarterly inspection reports.
-The inspection report details the property boundaries, the buildings impervious surface, location of structural control measures, location and name of the nearest defined drainage which could receive runoff from the facility, whether it contains water or not, location of all storm water conveyances, including ditches, pipes, basins, inlets and seals.
-Location where the following activities are exposed to storm water: fixed fueling operations, vehicle and equipment maintenance and or cleaning area; brine making areas, loading and unloading area, waste storage or disposal areas, liquid storage tanks, process and equipment operating areas, materials storage or disposal areas.
-Each facilities is unique and may not need all of the above information on their inspection report.
+The inspection reports are completed electronically and stored within the inspection program.
+The reports are kept current by monthly visual and semi-annual comprehensive inspection reports.
+The inspection report details the property boundaries, the building's impervious surface, location of structural control measures, and location and name of the nearest defined drainage which could receive runoff from the facility, whether it contains water or not.
+It also details the location of all stormwater conveyances, including ditches, pipes, basins, inlets and seals and the location where the following activities are exposed to stormwater: fixed fueling operations, vehicle and equipment maintenance and or cleaning area; brine making areas, loading and unloading areas, waste storage or disposal areas, liquid storage tanks, process and equipment operating areas, materials storage or disposal areas.
+Each facility is unique and may not need all of the above information on their inspection report.

-Inspection reports have been developed for Building and Facilities; including, Permittee-owned and operated offices, police and fire station, pools, parking garages (4.2.6.6.1).
-Inspection reports have been developed for material storage areas (4.2.6.6.2).
-Inspection reports have been developed for parks and ope spaces and includes the proper storage and disposal of fertilizer, pesticides and herbicides (4.2.6.6.3).

-Inspection reports have been developed for Vehicle maintenance and repair activities that occurs on Permittee-owned or operated vehicles (4.2.6.6.4).
+Inspection reports have been developed for Building and Facilities; including, Permittee-owned and operated offices, police and fire station, pools, and parking garages.
+Inspection reports have been developed for material storage areas.
+Inspection reports have been developed for parks and open spaces and includes the proper storage and disposal of fertilizer, pesticides and herbicides.
+Inspection reports have been developed for Vehicle maintenance and repair activities that occur on Permittee-owned or operated vehicles.

-Inspection reports have been developed for schedule sweeping streets and Permittee-owned and operated parking lots maintenance, pavement marking, sealing and repaving, right of way maintenance, including mowing, herbicide and pesticide and pesticide application; and municipally-sponsored events, parades or street fairs (4.2.6.6.5).
+Inspection reports have been developed for schedule sweeping streets and Permittee-owned and operated parking lots maintenance, pavement marking, sealing and repaving, right of way maintenance, including mowing, herbicide and pesticide and pesticide application; and municipally-sponsored events, parades or street fairs.

-Inspection reports have been developed for scheduled for the regular inspection, cleaning and repair of catch basins, storm water conveyance pipes, ditches and irrigation canals, culverts, structural storm water controls, and structural runoff treatment and/or flow control facilities (4.2.6.6.6)
+Inspection reports have been developed for the regular inspection, cleaning and repair of catch basins, stormwater conveyance pipes, ditches and irrigation canals, culverts, structural stormwater controls, and structural runoff treatment and/or flow control facilities.

-The City selected the following BMPs, to address minimum control measure and Pollution Prevention in Municipal Operations.
+The City selected the following BMPs, to address minimum control measures and Pollution Prevention in Municipal Operations.

 BMP GH-1 outlines how Washington City owns and operates numerous facilities, including maintenance yards, parks, office buildings, schools, and other city-owned properties.
 The objective of this BMP in managing stormwater at municipal facilities is to prevent pollutants released during city activities from entering storm drain systems or receiving waters.
 To effectively prevent or reduce stormwater pollution, the City will inventory its facilities and associated activities to assess potential impacts on stormwater quality and revise activities or implement new measures as needed.
-These activities and control measures will be described in a Operations and Maintenance Program.
-This program describes management actions that will be taken to reduce pollution from City sites or activities.
+These activities and control measures will be described in the Operations and Maintenance Program.
+The program describes management actions that will be taken to reduce pollution from City sites or activities.